THE CASH RAILWAY WEBSITE

 NEWCASTLE.
 Freeman Hardy & Willis.
 "Many customers who need only 1p change will not wait for it to come back from the cashiers on the Lamson tube.
 We have collected these odd pence - and here's £11 for your Appeal."
 Daily Mirror, 7 Jan.
 1976, p.20

 NEWCASTLE.
 J.T.
 Parrish, Shields Road, Byker.
 Store opened in 1921.
 "Apparently J T Parrish closed in 1984.
 I have dim memories of it from the 1960s.
 It had this Heath Robinson contraption, whereby the assistant would place an old-fashioned receipt or whatever (much larger than they are nowadays) into a metal canister, put a lid on it, then place the canister beneath an overhead system of tubes.
 The canister would be sucked into the opening in the tube and be whisked off to another department."
-World of Coins Forum
+World of Coins Forum.
+Photograph of exterior

 NEWCASTLE.
 "Shop at the top of Northumberland Street".
 Cash Ball system.
 (Beamish Museum) Possibly Graftons?